Bijman/srb2dl/README.md

      7. Remove URL from database of downloaded files (preventing of upgrading undesired resources):

             srb2dl --removeurl

+     8. Download resource by addon ID:

+            srb2dl --id 3457

+     9. Choose version of resource by addon ID and download it:

+            srb2dl --history 3457

   NOTES:
      1. Previewing resources is available by setting "export SRB2DLPREVIEW=1" and optionally variable BROWSER (for example "export BROWSER=firefox") in shell configuration file.
 Default previewer is w3m, if installed.